chrisguest75/python_examples/37_pypy/README.md

 # pypy

 Demonstrate using pypy to run with a docker container.

+TODO:

+- Add timing to a complex numpy operation.

+NOTES:

+- `numpy` is available but `ctranslate2` is not.

 ## Contents